vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

-Many people fall in the trap of fronting their Elasticsearch cluster with an HTTP cache such as [Varnish](http://varnish-cache.org/) due to its convenience and low entry barrier.
-Though this appealing approach has certain shortcomings:
+Many people fall in the trap of fronting their Elasticsearch cluster with an HTTP cache such as [Varnish](http://varnish-cache.org/) due to its convenience and low barrier of entry.
+This seductive approach has certain shortcomings:

 - When using Elasticsearch in production, it is highly likely you will end up having multiple clusters due to various reasons: resiliency, experimentation